This article has been updated on May 18, 2023.

 Increasing Autonomy and Utilization of FNPs

-Nurse practitioners currently hold prescriptive privileges, including the ability to prescribe controlled substances, in all 50 states and D.C.
-At this time, 21 states and Washington D.C. allow family nurse practitioners to practice independently of physicians, allowing FNPs to open their own primary care practices.
-Physician practices are taking note of the excellent patient satisfaction and outcomes family nurse practitioners achieve.
-A study published in the Health Affairs journal noted that in the eight years between 2008 and 2016, the use of family nurse practitioners increased by 7.6% and 7.1% in rural and non-rural physician practices.
+Nurse practitioners already hold prescriptive privileges, including the ability to prescribe controlled substances, in all 50 states and D.C., and 96% of NPs who are currently in practice prescribe medications.
+As of this writing, 26 states and Washington D.C. allow family nurse practitioners to practice independently of physicians, allowing FNPs to open and manage their own primary care practices.

 Bring Care to Those in Need as a Family Nurse Practitioner

-Contact us to find out more about the Registered Nurse to Master of Science in Nursing–Family Nurse Practitioner online program.
+With clinical placement assistance and an affordable price point, C-N’s MSN-FNP program gives you all the support you need to succeed.
+Contact us to find out more about the Master of Science in Nursing–Family Nurse Practitioner online program.